Gangrene & Necrosis from Bedsores

 - Note any amputations including level and any revisions required

-- Document ongoing consequences such as prosthetic needs, rehabilitation, and loss of function
+- Document ongoing consequences such as prosthetic needs, rehabilitation, and loss of function.
+See our bedsore documentation guide for detailed steps

 When to Seek Legal Help